 - Juander How, a compendium of in-depth how-to articles covering a wide range of topics and industries.
 This is our bread and butter, the main source of organic traffic that keeps the website running.

 - Juander Why, a growing library of enlightening articles that all started with a simple question: Why?
 It seeks to find answers to questions you never realized you wanted to ask–from why we’re called Filipinos to why we love eating rice.

 - Hit List, a collection of Top 10 articles about Philippine history and culture, written in a popular format that most internet users enjoy consuming.

 - Today I Learned, named after a widely successful subreddit, features short or long-form articles about a single topic.
 Each article has a surprise factor that will make you want to share it with everyone you know.

 Although the categories may have different target readers, they all have the same mission: to educate, empower, and inspire Filipinos to contribute to our country even in small ways.

-Filipiknow is fueled by the belief that it doesn’t matter what we expect from our country, but rather what our motherland expects from us.
+FilipiKnow is fueled by the belief that what we expect from our country matters less than what our motherland expects from us.

 May your love for the Philippines continue to shine wherever you are.